httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 Date values can be conveyed in Structured Fields.

-Dates have a data model that is similar to Integers, representing a (possibly negative) delta in seconds from 1 January 1970 00:00:00 UTC, excluding leap seconds.
+Dates have a data model that is similar to Integers, representing a (possibly negative) delta in seconds from 1970-01-01T00:00:00Z, excluding leap seconds.

 For example: